GRAAL-Research/deepparse/docs/source/index.rst

 Retrain a Model
 ***************
-see `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.
+See `this <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.

 .. code-block:: python